A systematic approach to Lyapunov analyses of continuous-time models in convex optimization: SDEs for modeling SGD

-We treat the covariance matrix $\Sigma(X_t)$ as symmetric, already implied by the notation $\Sigma(X_t)^{1/2}$, but unstructured with bounded variance $\Sigma(X_t) \preceq \Sigma$ along any trajectory $X_t$ generated by the approximating SDE \eqref{sme_general}.
-Compared to ODEs, functions $f \in \mathcal{F}_{0, L}$ to be optimized using SDEs are in addition assumed to be possibly $L$-smooth with $L\in (0, \infty]$, and to be twice differentiable. \smallbreak We propose to analyze approximating SDEs with averaging techniques, and to include later varying step sizes.
-Verifying Lyapunov functions thanks to small-sizes LMI, we retrieve convergence results from discrete optimization methods, using appropriate choices of step sizes.
+We treat the covariance matrix $\Sigma(X_t)$ as symmetric, already implied by the notation $\Sigma(X_t)^{1/2}$, but unstructured with bounded variance $\Sigma(X_t) \preccurlyeq \Sigma$ along any trajectory $X_t$ generated by the approximating SDE~\eqref{sme_general}.
+Compared to ODEs, functions $f \in \mathcal{F}_{0, L}$ to be optimized using SDEs are in addition assumed to be possibly $L$-smooth with $L\in (0, \infty]$ and to be twice continuously differentiable. \smallbreak In this section, we analyze approximating SDEs with averaging techniques, and include time-varying step sizes later.
+Verifying Lyapunov functions thanks to small-sized LMIs, we retrieve convergence results from discrete-time optimization methods, using appropriate choices of step sizes.